Who are these people and what do they do?

 Too much inattention and you are likely to inherit the mouse and be stuck with extending the process map yourself.

 Lastly, facilitators understand that stakeholders want “instant gratification”.
-Any process fragment that gets mapped on any given day will be compiled and running by the end of the day such that the process can be piano-played with a small group of stakeholders that same day.
+Any process fragment that gets mapped during any session will be compiled and running by the end of the session such that the process can be piano-played with a small group of stakeholders that same day.
 It’s not like a soap opera where you have to wait until tomorrow to see what happens next.